ankityadav107/Data-Science-Intern-Challenge/README.md

-### Question 2: For this question you’ll need to use SQL.
-Follow this link to access the data set required for the challenge.
+**Question 2:** For this question you’ll need to use SQL.
+[Follow this link](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL) to access the data set required for the challenge.
 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.

-- How many orders were shipped by Speedy Express in total?
+1. How many orders were shipped by Speedy Express in total?

+    - My thought process:

+        1. Need to find what table(s) have the shipper names listed.

+            - Found the shipper names and id numbers in the `Shippers` table.
+        2. Need to next find the table(s) where I would get all the orders that the shipper shipped.

+            - Found that all orders and shipper ids are in the `Orders` table.

+        3. Need to join the `Shippers` and `Orders` table together on the `ShipperID` column.

+        4. Get the `COUNT` of how many orders were shipped by "Speedy Express" only.
+    ```
     SELECT COUNT(ord.ShipperID)
     FROM Shippers AS ship
         JOIN Orders AS ord ON Ord.ShipperID = ship.ShipperID
     WHERE ship.ShipperName = "Speedy Express";

-  - 54
+    Result --> 54
+    ```

-- What is the last name of the employee with the most orders?
+2. What is the last name of the employee with the most orders?
-  - SELECT TOP 1 Employees.LastName
-  FROM Orders
-  INNER JOIN Employees ON Orders.EmployeeID=Employees.EmployeeID GROUP BY Employees.LastName
-  ORDER BY Count(Orders.OrderID) DESC;
-  - Peacock
+    - My thought process:

-- What product was ordered the most by customers in Germany?
-  - I interpreted this question as “the product that has had the most orders placed in Germany”.
+        1. Need to find the table(s) with employee last names.
+            - Found the `Employees` table has the `LastName` of the employees and their `EmpployeeID`.

+        2. Need to find the table(s) with the employee ids, and the orders that employee processed.
+            - Found that the `Orders` table has the information that I need.

+        3. Need to calculate the total orders for each employee id.

+        4. Then need to sort those totals by value in descending order.

+        5. Lastly, I will show only the employee's last name that is at the top of the list.

+    ```
-  - SELECT Products.ProductName
+    SELECT emp.LastName
-  FROM Orders
+    FROM Employees AS emp
-  INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID
-  INNER JOIN OrderDetails ON Orders.OrderID = OrderDetails.OrderID
-  INNER JOIN Products ON OrderDetails.ProductID = Products.ProductID
+        JOIN Orders AS ord ON ord.EmployeeID = emp.EmployeeID
-  WHERE Customers.Country = 'Germany'
-  GROUP BY Products.ProductName
+    GROUP BY emp.EmployeeID
-  ORDER BY COUNT(Products.ProductName) DESC
+    ORDER BY COUNT(emp.EmployeeID) DESC
     LIMIT 1;

-  - Gorgonzola Telino
+    Result --> Peacock
+    ```

+3. What product was ordered the most by customers in Germany?

+    - My thought process:

+        1. Find the table(s) where the customer's country is listed.

+            - Found the country where the customer is in the `Customers` table.

+        2. Look at the `Products` table to see how I have to link it back to the `Customers` table, since it was the only one with the country where the customer resides.

+            - There is a `ProductID` in the `Products` table that links to the `OrderDetails` table, which also has the `Quanitity` of the product ordered.

+            - Then the `Orders` table is what links the `Customers` table to the `OrderDetails` table with `CustomerID` and `OrderID`.

+        3. Going to need to do 3 inner joins in order to get all the information linked that I need.

+        4. Have to have a conditional statement to only look at customers in Germany.

+        5. Need to get a sum for each product id.

+        6. Sort all the sums in descending order.

+        7. Finally, return the first value in the product name column.

+    ```
+    SELECT prod.ProductName
+    FROM Products AS prod
+        JOIN OrderDetails AS details ON details.ProductID = prod.ProductID
+        JOIN Orders AS ord ON ord.OrderID = details.OrderID
+        JOIN Customers AS cust ON cust.CustomerID = ord.CustomerID
+    WHERE cust.Country = "Germany"
+    GROUP BY prod.ProductName
+    ORDER BY SUM(details.Quantity) DESC
+    LIMIT 1;

+    Result --> Boston Crab Meat
+    ```